Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/jartest-en.md

 In 2021, regular algae stayed mixed in water after 2-4 hours in fridge, versus a jar in 2020 where Blue-green algae floated to form a layer at the top. <br>
  <img src="/assets/img/jarsAfter2Hours.png" class="img-fluid py-3" alt="jar of regular algae stayed mixed in water and jar of blue-green algae floated to layer at top of water"/>

-Learn more about blue-green algae in this [great article by Watersheds Canada](https://watersheds.ca/why-is-blue-green-algae-cyanobacteria-becoming-more-prominent/)